-We have tried to use ASR scripts to extract high-level features.
-For each high-level feature, we have selected some keywords from TRECVID2003 Development data to represent them.
+We have tried to use LIMSI's ASR transcription [Gauvain02] to extract high-level features.
+For each high-level feature, we have selected some keywords from TRECVID2003 Development Data to represent them.
 This method is useful only for those features containing a clear semantic concept that can be extracted from speech.